 If exit interviews indicate multiple conflicts with the same manager, speak to the manager to discuss ways to improve relationships with other staff members.
 If the manager does not seem to get along with others, you may want to consider replacing him.

 Exit interview helps to know the short comings of an organization towards its employees.- Murari Kumar, F&B Manager at Leisure Hotels Pvt Ltd.

 11. Thank Your Restaurant Staff

 Thank you.
 These two words are so easy to say, but in the fast-paced restaurant environment, these two little words are often forgotten.
-Employee turnover rate increases when employees are under-appreciated for all of their hard work.
+Employee turnover rate increases when employees are under-appreciated for all their hard work.

 Take the time to thank your employees, give them a pat on the back or an encouraging word.
 Remember, happy, appreciated and valued staffs are loyal and long-standing.

 Often, lower wage employees can’t see how their performance makes a difference.
 Let each of them know how their contributions make the entire restaurant more successful.

 We hope that this above article helps you to garner some knowledge about how you can reduce your employee turnover rate which will, in turn, help you bolster your restaurant’s profit!
 Try out these tips for employee retention and let us know how they worked out for you!